aszepieniec/stark-anatomy/README.md

 Jekyll, the site engine used by Github Pages, will load this header automatically.
 There is no need to change the `_config.yml` file.

 Note that Kramdown interprets every underscore (`_`) that is followed by a non-whitespace character, as starting an emphasised piece of text.
 This interpretation interfereces with subscript in LaTeX formulae, which also uses underscores.
 The workaround is to re-write the LaTeX formulas by introducing a space after every underscore.
+Also, consider replacing:
+ - `\{` by `\lbrace` and `\}` by `\rbrace`,
+ - `|` by `\vert`.